crystal-bit/space-shooter/README.md

 1. **Working on an issue**: take a look at the open issues: https://github.com/crystal-bit/space-shooter/issues
 Did you find something that you would like to work on?
 Great!
 Then keep reading...

+### Please follow these simple rules ⤵️

+1. ➡️ **Write a short message** in the issue itself to notify others that you are working on it.
+2. ➡️ __Ask for help__ if you are stuck.
+You can push what you have, even if it is incomplete or it has some bug.
+We will review it and fix it.
+3. ➡️ __Don't take a task if you don't have time to work on it__.
+4. ➡️ __Happy coding__!
+I hope you will learn a lot during the process!

+I hope these rules will help everyone having an enjoyable Hacktoberfest, avoiding conflicts!

 ## Code style

 Please follow [the official GDScript style guide](http://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_styleguide.html) when making pull requests.